Lost Coast King Range Trail & Hikes

 - Visit Website

-Along the northern coast of California, civilization has left its mark on all but the most rugged or remote stretches of coastline know as The Lost Coast.
+Along the northern coast of California, civilization has left its mark on all but the most rugged or remote stretches of coastline known as The Lost Coast.

 Untouched by major highways and towns, the name is well earned because it can only be accessed by a few back roads leading out of Shelter Cove in the south and Mattole in the north.

-A part of the King Range Conservation Area managed by the BLM, the Lost Coast Trail is a 24 mile stretch of coast that leads north from Black Sands Beach to the Mattole River, along the wilderness beach.
-This is a rugged hike, not a simple walk on the beach, and is one of only a few coastal wilderness hiking experiences in the U.S..
-Hikers can view sea lions, tidepools and spectacular spring wildflowers.Â
+A part of the King Range Conservation Area managed by the BLM, the Lost Coast Trail is a 25-mile stretch of coastal wilderness that leads north from Black Sands Beach to the Mattole River along the beach.
+This rugged hike is not a simple walk on the beach and offers one of the few coastal wilderness hiking experiences in the U.S. Hikers can view sea lions, tidepools and spectacular spring wildflowers.Â

 Allow at least three days for the entire hike.